 I am not wondering this.
 Not then, not ever.
 I know you can not steal me nor marry me.
 Neither one is lawful.
-What I know is that I am wilted when you go and straightened when Mistress send me to you.
-Being sent is different from running away.
+What I know is that I am wilted when you go and straightened when Mistress sends me to you.
+Being sent is not running away.